RekordowyGeniusz/RekordowyGeniusz/README.md

 <h1 align="center">Hello there!</h1>

-<p>I'm currently exploring the ways of programming, one line of code at a time.</p>
+<h6>I'm currently exploring the ways of programming, one line of code at a time.</h6>
-<p>If you need anything from me, feel free to reach out!</p>
+<h6>If you need anything from me, feel free to reach out!</h6>
 <br>

 <h3 align="left">Connect with me:</h3>